-10. Identification of pupils and Phased transfer for ELP and NPA
+10. Identification of pupils and Phased Transfer for ELP and NPA

-- 10.1.
-Planning for transfer to Key Stage 3 should begin in year 5.
-A multi-agency review should be held (normally the annual review) and consideration should be made regarding year 7 placements.
-At this review it should be possible, in most cases, to give clear recommendations as to the type of provision the pupils will require at secondary levels.
-In a very few cases the options may not be clear e.g. if a pupil has moved schools many times and progress has not been well monitored or if they have made only limited progress towards meeting the objectives in their EHCP.
-In these cases the annual review should be held early in year 6 to finalise recommendations. - 10.2.
-It is good practice to engage secondary SENCOs as early as possible in the process.
+- 10.1.Planning for transfer to Key Stage 3 must begin by year 5.
+A multi-agency review should be held (the phase transfer annual review) during the summer term, and consideration should be made regarding year 7 placements.
+At this review it should be possible, in most cases, to give clear recommendations as to the type of provision the pupils will require at secondary level.
+In very few cases the options may not be clear e.g. if a pupil has moved schools several times and progress has not been well monitored or if they have made only limited progress towards meeting the objectives in their EHCP.
+In these cases, the SEND lead worker will be able to offer guidance as to how to proceed. - 10.2.
+It is good practice to engage secondary SENCOs as early as possible in the process and planning for transition may be led by both the secondary and primary schools.
 This should allow for a transfer of information and careful planning of any transitional arrangements.
 Secondary Schools are encouraged to hold transition surgeries to which a number of primary schools can attend to discuss students' needs.
-Relevant topics might include: - Discussion of pupils with My Support plans who may need an EHCP or Transition Into Secondary funding (TIS): - Discussion of Pupils with EHCPs - Whether additional support or temporary bandings are needed to help support transition - The scope of interventions and provision maps and how the student can be prepared for Secondary school - The support and role of parents in supporting transition - The relative strengths and weaknesses of ELP, Special School, AP or NPA for a pupil. - 10.3.
-The advice and engagement of the SEND lead worker and/or education Officer should be sort as part of this process.
-Education Officers will hold a phased transfer meeting in the summer term of the student's year 5 to agree the placements for most pupils. - 10.4.
-It is the duty of Local Authority to make placement decisions, so please be aware that your recommendations or suggestions will not always lead to the same decision as the Local Authority.
-It is therefore important that expectations or commitments are not made prior to this meeting of the Education officers.
+Relevant topics might include: - Discussion of pupils with My Support plans who may need an EHCP or Transition Into Secondary funding (TIS when avaiable): - Discussion of pupils with EHCPs - The scope of interventions and provision maps and how the student can be prepared for secondary school - The support and role of parents in supporting transition - The relative strengths and weaknesses of ELP, Special School, AP or NPA for a pupil. - Opportunities for staff to meet transitioning students. - 10.3.
+The advice and engagement of the SEND lead worker and/or Education Officer should be sought as part of this process.
+Decisions for secondary placement and provision begin to be made during the summer break and throughout the Autumn terms. - 10.4.
+It is the duty of local authority to make placement decisions, so please be aware that your recommendations or suggestions will not always lead to the same decision as the local authority.
+It is therefore important that expectations or commitments are not made prior to the local authority's decision has been confirmed.